Institute of Food Technologists Announce Finalists in First IFTNEXT Food Disruption Challenge

 - To learn more about this year’s mentors, please visit: http://www.ift.org/iftnext/food-disruption-challenge/mentors.aspx.

-The IFTNEXT Food Disruption Challenge is generously supported by IFT Trailblazer Sponsors The Annex by Ardent Mills and Naturex.
+IFTNEXT is made possible through the generous support of Ingredion Incorporated, IFT’s Platinum Innovation Sponsor.
+The IFTNEXT Food Disruption Challenge is additionally supported by IFT Trailblazer Sponsors The Annex by Ardent Mills and Naturex.

 About IFT